|Photo credit to my sister Sarah's friend Boe.|

 In general I avoid genetically modified organisms (GMOs) as I don't trust them.
 The potential impacts on our health and the health of our planet are too vast and unknown for my comfort.
 But, I have been known to make an occasional exception.
 Like at old fashioned style candy stores.
 Or when my parents take me out to dinner.
 It is very important to me, but I don't want to be a fascist about it.

 When I use the term flour I typically mean half whole wheat flour and half white flour.
 That is what I use for nearly all of my cooking and baking.
 I used to only use whole wheat in everything.
 But then I decided that life is too short to never eat white flour.
 It is also too short to only eat white flour.
-So, I go 50-50.
+So, I go 50-50 most of the time.
 I will be specific when I mean pastry, only white, or any other flour.

 I am more-or-less a vegan.
 I say more-or-less because I wear wool and leather and use honey and bee's wax.
 I feel these products, properly produced, are better for the environment, as well as myself, than the vegan alternates.
 I also have made a couple sentimental exceptions, like when my Grandma sent me homemade wheat rolls.